The Christians’ Witness

 While all Christians are to witness for the non-believers, and share their faith, not all Christians are called to be full-time preachers.
 For there are diversity of callings within the church.
 The apostle Paul explained, “And he gave some, apostles; and some, prophets; and some, evangelists; and some, pastors and teachers” (Ephesians 4:11).

 In addition to the diversity of callings, there are also a variety of gifts as well.
-In Romans 12:8, the apostle Paul teaches that the various gifts are given according God’s revealed will “…with simplicity…with diligence…with cheerfulness.”
+In Romans 12:8, the apostle Paul teaches that the various gifts are given according God’s revealed will: “he who exhorts, in exhortation; he who gives, with liberality; he who leads, with diligence; he who shows mercy, with cheerfulness.”
 And In 1 Corinthians 12:25, we read that these gifts are given “so that there should be no division in the body, but that its parts should have equal concern for each other.”

 In His service,